-- (iii) consideration of any matter referred to the committee for a decision in relation to the call in of a decision; - (iv) responses of the Executive to reports of the overview and scrutiny committee; and - (v) the business otherwise set out on the agenda for the meeting. - (b) Where the overview and scrutiny committee conducts investigations (e.g. with a view to policy development), the committee may also ask people to attend to give evidence at meetings which are to be conducted in accordance with the following principles: - that the investigation be conducted fairly and all members of the committee be given the opportunity to ask questions of attendees, and to contribute and speak; - (ii) that those assisting the committee by giving evidence be treated with respect and courtesy; and - (iii) that the investigation be conducted so as to maximise the efficiency of the investigation or analysis. - (c) Following any investigation or review, the committee shall prepare or approve a report, for submission to the Executive and/or Council as appropriate.
+- (iv) responses of the Executive to reports of the overview and scrutiny committee; and - (v) the business otherwise set out on the agenda for the meeting. - (b) Where the overview and scrutiny committee conducts investigations (e.g. with a view to policy development), the committee may also ask people to attend to give evidence at meetings which are to be conducted in accordance with the following principles: - that the investigation be conducted fairly and all members of the committee be given the opportunity to ask questions of attendees, and to contribute and speak; - (ii) that those assisting the committee by giving evidence be treated with respect and courtesy; and - (iii) that the investigation be conducted so as to maximise the efficiency of the investigation or analysis. - (c) Following any investigation or review, the committee shall prepare or approve a report, for submission to the Executive and/or Council as appropriate.